mnhmasum/Retrofit-Image-Upload/README.md

 # Retrofit-Image-Upload
-It's a Android practice example to upload an image using retrofit library
+It's an Android practice example to upload an image using retrofit library